nickmaccarthy/mac-dev-setup/README.md

 ## Changelog

+* `2021-07-03` - Fixed various bugs and added support for M series macs, set default shell to zsh and added ohmyzsh!
 * `2021-03-02` - Added tags as well as kubectl, helm and kops
 * `2021-02-18` - Getting things to work with python3 and later version of OSX like Catalina and Big Sur.
 * `2018-11-20` - Added support for Ansible 2.4+.
 Added `custom.config.yml` to main repo.
 Modified `runit.sh` to add tests.